GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-ext/README.md

-# Network Load Balancer Module
+# External Passthrough Network Load Balancer Module

 This module allows managing a GCE Network Load Balancer and integrates the forwarding rule, regional backend, and optional health check resources.
 It's designed to be a simple match for the [`compute-vm`](../compute-vm) module, which can be used to manage instance templates and instance groups.